6ixthdev/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute - add execution permission to the file hello 6-multiple_permissions - give the hello file multiple permission 7-everybody - still giving multiple permission to the file hello
+5-execute - add execution permission to the file hello 6-multiple_permissions - give the hello file multiple permission 7-everybody - still giving multiple permission to the file hello 8-James_Bond -  the anser is in the title of the challenge